 The Village's defined benefit pension plan for regular employees (other than those covered by the Police or Firefighters' Pension Plans) provides retirement, disability, annual cost-of-living adjustments and death benefits to plan members and beneficiaries.
 IMRF acts as a common investment and administrative agent for local governments and school districts in Illinois.
 The Village maintains accounts for regular employees and for Sheriff's Law Enforcement Personnel (SLEP) which provides benefits solely to former police chiefs.
 A summary of IMRF's pension benefits is provided in "Benefits Provided" described below.
 Details of all benefits are available from IMRF.
-The Illinois General Assembly.
+The Illinois Pension Code establishes the benefit provisions of the plan which can only be amended by the Illinois General Assembly.
 IMRF issues a publicly available financial report that includes financial statements and required supplementary information.
 That report may be obtained at www.imrf.org or by writing to the Illinois Municipal Retirement Fund, 2211 York Road, Suite 500, Oak Brook, Illinois 60523.